Michael Hausenblas

 Contact

-My name is Michael Hausenblas and I'm a Product Lead in the AWS open source observability service team.
-I want to help you implement Return on Investment Driven Observability using open standards and open source including but not limited to OpenTelemetry, Prometheus, and Grafana.
+My name is Michael Hausenblas and I'm a product builder and OpenTelemetry practitioner.
+I want to help you implement Return on Investment Driven Observability using open standards, open source software, and open data including but not limited to OpenTelemetry and Prometheus.

 If you want to stay up to date on developments in the observability space, subscribe to o11y.news, my weekly ad-free and non-tracking newsletter: